dsoares/roundcube-rcguard/README.md

 ## License

 This plugin is distributed under the GPLv3+ license.
-Please see rcguard.php for the complete license.

 This plugin also contains a PHP library for reCAPTCHA that is distributed under its own license.
-See the file for the exact details.
+See the library file for the exact details.